Skip to Content Skip to Footer

 Go to the Journal of Marketing

-Aaron M. Garvey is Associate Professor of Marketing and Ashland Oil Research Professor of Marketing, University of Kentucky, USA.
+Aaron M. Garvey is Associate Professor and Bloomfield Professor of Marketing, Gatton College of Business and Economics, University of Kentucky.

 TaeWoo Kim is Lecturer of Marketing, University of Technology Sydney, Australia.